Durham Law School: Engagement with public policy

-Professor Emma Cave chaired a Nuffield Council on Bioethics working group on Stem Cell-Based Embryo Models in 2024, setting out governance proposals.
+Emma Cave chaired a Nuffield Council on Bioethics working group on Stem Cell-Based Embryo Models in 2024, setting out governance proposals.
 She also chaired the General Medical Council Good Medical Practice Advisory Forum, resulting in new good medical practice guidance in 2024.

-Professor Clare McGlynn has partnered with GLAMOUR magazine, the End Violence Against Women Coalition and Not Your Porn to campaign for legislation against image-based abuse.
+Clare McGlynn has partnered with Glamour magazine, the End Violence Against Women Coalition and Not Your Porn to campaign for legislation against image-based abuse.
+This led to the creation of deepfake pornography being criminalised under the Data (Use and Access) Act 2025.

-Professor Thom Brooks wrote the report The Life in the United Kingdom Citizenship Test: Is It Unfit for Purpose? in 2013.
+Thom Brooks wrote the report The Life in the United Kingdom Citizenship Test: Is It Unfit for Purpose? in 2013.
 His recommendations were subsequently backed by the House of Lords Select Committee on Citizenship and Civic Participation, the House of Lords Liaison Committee and the House of Lords Justice and Home Affairs Committee.

+Tufyal Choudhury was director of research for the Independent Commission on UK Counter-Terrorism Law, Policy and Practice, which reported in 2025.

 Research centres and groups

 Durham Law School supports a range of research institutes, centres and groups.
 As of 2025, these include: the centre for Chinese law and policy, the centre for criminal law and criminal justice, the centre for ethics and law in the life sciences, the centre for sustainable development law and policy, the Durham centre for Indian law and policy, the Durham centre for law and philosophy, the Durham European law institute, the Durham international dispute resolution institute, the human rights and public law centre, the institute of commercial and corporate law, and law and global justice at Durham.

 Durham's centre for Chinese law and policy was among the largest in Europe as of 2019.